1895 Chicago mayoral election

-In the Chicago mayoral election of 1895, was held on tuesday April 2 Republican candidate George Bell Swift was elected, winning a majority of the vote and defeating Democratic nominee Frank Wenter by more than a twenty point margin.
+In the Chicago mayoral election of 1895, was held on Tuesday April 2 Republican nominee George Bell Swift (former acting mayor) was elected, winning a majority of the vote and defeating Democratic nominee Frank Wenter (president of the Chicago Sanitary District board) by more than a fifteen-point margin (55.09% to 39.48%).
+The Populist Party (a briefly-lived major national third party) nominated physician Bayard Holmes, who received 4.93% of the vote.

-Incumbent mayor Hopkins did not seek reelection.
-In addition to Wenter (who was the president of the Sanitary District of Chicago), Chicago Postmaster Washington Hesing also initially sought the nomination of the Democratic Party.
+Incumbent mayor Hopkins, a Democrat who had defeated Hopkins in the 1893 special election, did not seek reelection.
+Hopkins had been implicated in the Ogden Gas scandal (a political scandal).
+The Democratic Party was facing a nationwide decline in support due to public sentiment faulting President Grover Cleveland for the Panic of 1893, as well as local backlash over President Cleveland's intervention in the Pullman Strike in Chicago.
+In addition to Wenter, Washington Hesing (Chicago Postmaster) also initially sought the nomination of the Democratic Party.
 However, by the time of the party's nominating convention, Wenter had secured enough support to drive Hesing out of the race.

 Background

 Nationally, amid the Panic of 1893, the Democratic Party had experienced a national decline in support and Republicans a national rise in support.
 In the 1894 United States elections, Republicans took control of both chambers of US congress from the Democrats.
 In the United States House of Representatives election, Republicans won what is the largest-ever seat gain in the chamber's history.
 In Illinois, Republicans won increased majorities in the Illinois General Assembly, and increased their share of Illinois' then-22 US congressional seats from 11 to 20.
 In the Cook County elections, Republicans won all countywide offices.

 In Chicago, the local decline in Democratic support was attributable to both local matters and the overall national decline in support of Democrats.
-Local matters that contributed to this decline in support included fallout of the Ogden Gas Scandal and an especially strong disapproval in Chicago of Democratic President Grover Cleveland's intervention in the Pullman Strike and the economic fallout of the Panic of 1893.
+Local matters that contributed to this decline in support included fallout of the Ogden Gas Scandal and an especially strong disapproval in Chicago of Democratic President Grover Cleveland's intervention in the Pullman Strike (which was both a local matter in Chicago as well as a national controversy) and the economic fallout of the Panic of 1893 (which public sentiment faulted Cleveland for).

 Incumbent Democratic mayor John Patrick Hopkins's tenure had been marred by numerous scandals, criticisms, and shortcomings.
 This included incidents political corruption in the city such as the Ogden Gas Scandal, rampant public gambling that drew the ire of the Chicago Civic Federation, an indecisive response by Hopkins to the Pullman Strike that was assailed by Republican press outlets.
-Additionally, the misappropriation of significant amounts of campaign contributions by Hopkins had upset many in the Chicago Democratic party, including those who belonged to the party's former Harrison faction.
+Additionally, the misappropriation of significant amounts of campaign contributions by Hopkins had upset many in the Chicago Democratic party, including those who belonged to the local party's former Harrison faction.